sdziallas/comp55/docs/labs/10-Timer.md

 what would happen when you click the mouse while the program is going through the list and moving all of the balls?
-In the case of having the timer, the program will actually wait until it is done with the
+In the case of having the timer, the program will wait until it is done with the
 ```actionPerformed``` before it calls ```mousePressed```,
 so that it feels like both work at the same time (aka concurrently).
 Because mouse events and our timers both involve the user interface,